The silver river

 1965.

-Classic cartoon in the artist's naturalist vein, specializing in enclosures, hedges and other riverbanks, populated with animals.
+Classic cartoon in the naturalist vein of the artist, specializing in enclosures, hedges and other riverbanks, animated by animals.